EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/celestial.coo.md

 ### celestial.coo.geocentric2lsr

-Geocentric or heliocentric velocity to velocity relative to the LSR Package: celestial.coo Description: Approximate conversion of geocentric or heliocentric velocity to velocity relative to the local standard of
+Geocentric or heliocentric velocity to velocity relative to the LSR Package: celestial.coo Description: Approximate conversion of geocentric or heliocentric velocity to velocity relative to the local standard of rest (LSR).